How can you quickly create a disaster recovery plan for your business? These 5 steps will get you started.

 After you’ve analyzed a disaster’s potential impact and understand the threat a critical systems failure presents to your business, it’s time to figure what to do about it.
 That involves a balance of budget, resources, tools, and partners.

 If you run a small business, the budget is an obvious concern.
 You need to find solutions that will make sense for your needs while also not breaking the bank.
-In part two, we’ll get into how you can pull that off.

 Step 4 – Test Your Plan